thinkful-ei26/octo-delivery-service/README.md

 # :octopus: **OctoGun: Delivery Service** :octopus: |
 You are a gunslinger octopus whose job is to deliver packages.
-You must successfully navigate the seafloor, evade all sharks and eels to collect and deliver packages to your customers.
+You must successfully navigate the seafloor, evading all sharks and eels to collect and deliver packages to your customers.

   <img src="assets/screenshot.png" alt="OctoGun Delivery Service Screen Shot" width="800px">

 ## Proof of Concept:
-What can you get done at the end of today to know that this is going to work for the rest of the week?
 - :white_check_mark: Render octopus with game controls
 - :white_check_mark: Detect collisions and have feedback in the game
 - :white_check_mark: Game success & game over scenario